darraghdog/rsnastr/README.md

 This will run in the background for around 3 hours depending on your environment.
 There are a total of just under 2 million images to be extracted.
 You can check how many files were processed while the background process is running :
 `cat logs/preprocess_run.out | wc -l`

 This script runs a lot faster due to multithreading, however it does fail sometimes on some images.
-You can check how many failures you got by running:
+We run this a few times to pick up failed files.
+At the end, check the tail of the log to ensure no images are left.
-`cat logs/preprocess_run.out | grep "Failed" | wc -l`
+`cat logs/preprocess_run.out | tail`
-It is recommended to rerun the `bin/run_01_prepare_data.sh` a few times until the number of failures go to zero.
-A rerun will only process the previously failed images.
-You should see the number of processed and failed images drastically reducing in the second and third run.